Python library

 print(resp)

-Here is an example of only part of the resp
+Here is an example of part of the resp

 response to highlight some of the useful information about your finetune job.